JaviCervera/coldsteel/lib/README.md

 #define NO__IRR_COMPILE_WITH_WAD_ARCHIVE_LOADER_
 ```

+### SMaterial.h

-Also, a couple of changes have been made in `include/SMaterial.h` to change the default use of vertex colors in lighting.
+Also, a couple of changes have been made to change the default use of vertex colors in lighting.

 Search for `ColorMask(ECP_ALL),	ColorMaterial(ECM_DIFFUSE),` and replace with: